- All the news on upcoming pickup trucks, including the latest upgrades

 This is not another brand-new version of SsangYong's low-cost pickup - after all, the current model was only introduced in 2018 (as pictured above).

-Rather, we can now confirm that in 2019 SsangYong will introduce a longer version of the Musso, called the Musso Grand with an extended load bed (something we've also recently seen Mercedes testing for the X-Class).
-An extra 310mm in length, and increased wheelbase with leaf, rather than coil-spring suspension at at the rear, suggest the 5.4m-long pickup will be quite different to the regular Musso.
+Rather, we can now confirm that in 2019 SsangYong will introduce a longer version of the Musso, called the Musso Grand with an extended load bed.
+An extra 310mm in length, and increased wheelbase with leaf-spring, rather than coil-spring suspension at at the rear, suggest the 5.4m-long pickup will be quite different to the regular Musso.

 As with the X-Class, the Renault Alaskan is based on the latest Nissan Navara, but is much more of a simple nose-job than the thoroughly re-worked Mercedes.